 The role of the CFO is important to any business, whether they have $1 million or $50 million in revenue.
-When he/she is most effective, the Chief Financial Officer serves as a Business Partner, a Trusted Advisor, and confidant to the owner or President of any business.
-This doesn’t change if the role is part time or full time.
+When most effective, the Chief Financial Officer serves as a Business Partner, a Trusted Advisor, and confidant to the owner or President of any business.
+This doesn’t change if the role is part-time or full-time.

 An entrepreneur is an idea person.
 Their company is the result of the ideas that they have built one upon the other since the company started.
 Some of those ideas were key to the company’s success.
 Some were best left in the file drawer.
 But ideas develop when they are spoken about, explored, dissected, and expanded upon.
 Who is the person in your organization that you have confidence in, who will hold your thoughts and ideas private?
 Who has the breadth of experience in business operations to merge the concepts and elements behind the idea?
-Merging the finance, legal, operations, HR and banking issues that have an impact on whether those ideas should be developed now, in a year, or strategically sometime in the future?
+Who can manage the finance, legal, operations, HR and banking issues that will impact whether those ideas should be developed now, in a year, or strategically sometime in the future?

 And, critically, it is the financial reports that the owner depends upon to make the decisions that run the company.
 The creation of inventory plans, pricing strategies, the analysis of trends, margins, customer results, effective use of manpower, all depends on how easy it is to understand the financial results and how accurately they are reported.